 From Arta the road climbs up to the mountains, twisting and turning on the mountain slopes with stunning views opening up on every corner.
-It will slow you down considerably but who cares with a scenery like this.
-The mountain refuges, as well as the trailheads, are often connected by the main asphalt roads by a dirt road of varying quality.
+It will slow you down considerably but who cares with scenery like this.
+The mountain refuges, as well as the trailheads, are often connected to the main asphalt roads with dirt roads of varying quality.
 Depending on the weather, you may need to walk the last section before the refuge so keep that in mind when packing up.

 An organized tour is another option and there are more and more active holidays tour operators popping up everywhere.
 As much as I love self-guided vacations I must admit I’m starting to appreciate the comfort of an organized tour.
 They are especially helpful for mountain crossings where getting back to the beginning of the trail could be a challenge or for activities I wouldn’t dare to do on my own.

 There are three mountain refuges in this part of Tzoumerka, two on the western side of the mountain between the villages of Pramanta and Melissiurgoi and one in the east above Kataraktis.
 They are the best choice for ascents to the summit thanks to their location high up on the slopes of the mountain.